 Austin Peay offers high school students the opportunity to complete an Associate Degree while in high school.
 This can be accomplished in four ways: 1) completely online 2) on campus 3) a combination of on campus and online 4) a combination of online and at the student’s high school.

-The Associate Degree in liberal arts requires 41 credit hours of core requirements and 19 hours of electives.
-It is hoped that students can complete many of the 19 elective hours in their intended major; the dual enrollment office will work with students, parents and counselors to ensure students enroll in viable courses.
+The Associate of Science Liberal Arts degree requires 42 credit hours of core requirements and 18 hours of electives.
+It is hoped that students can complete many of the 18 elective hours in their intended major; the dual enrollment office will work with students, parents and counselors to ensure students enroll in viable courses.

 Although it is possible to complete, the Associate Degree while in high school, students would need to take an average of 10 hours per semester (three to four classes), including summer after the sophomore year and summer after the junior year.
 Depending on the student’s previous high school courses, courses taken would count for high school and college credits or for college credits only.